I present to you: Wild Rice and Mushroom Casserole. Um, yum. It’s rich, earthy, creamy, and the perfect vegetarian comfort food.

 Easy peasy lemon squeezy.

 I should note that this recipe is adapted from Heidi Swanson’s Super Natural Every Day, which is probably my favorite cookbook right now.
 You may be wary of it from its seemingly health-crazed title (as I would have been had I not been at the bookstore and able to see it in all its glory before purchasing) but please don’t judge this book based on it’s cover.
-It’s just great basic, vegetarian, all-natural recipes that are simple, delicious, and best of all, hearty.
+It’s full of basic, vegetarian, all-natural recipes that are simple, delicious, and best of all, hearty.
 I highly recommend it.

 - 2 cups cooked wild rice